geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

   - `outlineColor` outline color of the polygon
   - `outlineOpacity` outline opacity of the polygon
   - `outlineWidth` outline width of the polygon
-  - `clampToGround` this boolean will allow setting the `clampToGround` value for the feature.
+  - `msClampToGround` this boolean will allow setting the `clampToGround` value for the feature.
 This would only apply on Cesium maps.

 - `Text` symbolizer properties
   - `kind` must be equal to `Text`